KDON-FM

-KDON-FM (102.5 MHz "K-Don") is a commercial radio station licensed to Salinas, California, and serving the Monterey - Salinas - Santa Cruz radio market and the Central California Coast.
-It broadcasts a rhythmic contemporary format and is owned by iHeartMedia, Inc. The studios are on Moffett Street in Salinas.
+KDON-FM (102.5 MHz "K-Don") is a commercial radio station licensed to Salinas, California, and serving the Monterey–Salinas–Santa Cruz radio market and the Central California Coast.
+It broadcasts a rhythmic contemporary radio format and is owned by iHeartMedia, Inc. The station's studios are on Moffett Street in Salinas.

-KDON-FM has an effective radiated power of 15,000 watts.
-The transmitter is on San Juan Grade Road, atop Fremont Peak in Prunedale, California.
+KDON-FM has an effective radiated power of 15,000 watts, its transmitter is on San Juan Grade Road, atop Fremont Peak in Prunedale, California.